timeplus-io/proton-grafana-source/README.md

-# Proton Grafana Datasource
+# Timeplus Grafana Datasource
-Grafana data source plugin to connect to Proton and visualize streaming or batch queries.
+Grafana data source plugin to connect to Timeplus and visualize streaming or batch queries.

 ## Overview / Introduction

-[Proton](https://github.com/timeplus-io/proton) is a streaming analytics engine in a single binary.
-It helps data engineers and platform engineers solve complex real-time analytics use cases, and powers the [Timeplus](https://timeplus.com) streaming analytics platform.
+As the core engine of [Timeplus Enterprise](https://timeplus.com), [Proton](https://github.com/timeplus-io/proton) is a single binary for streaming analytics.
+It helps data engineers and platform engineers solve complex real-time analytics use cases.

 ## Requirements

 Grafana v10.0.3 or above

-A running Proton instance with TCP port 8463 (for database connection) and HTTP port 3218 (for query analazyer REST API).
+A running Timeplus Proton or Timeplus Enterprise instance with TCP port 8463 (for database connection) and HTTP port 3218 (for query analazyer REST API).

 ## Getting Started